Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Pairwise Perturbation Algorithms

-From the above expression we observe that except the first two terms, all terms include the contraction between tensor $\tsr{M}_p^{(i_1,i_2,\ldots,i_m)}$ and at least two matrices $d\mat{A}^{(i)}$, which are small in norm when each $d\mat{A}^{(i)}$ is small in norm.
-The pairwise perturbation algorithm obtains an effective approximation by computing only the first two terms (these terms are described by Figure~\ref{fig:pp_cp}):
+From the above expression we observe that, except the first two terms, all terms include the contraction between tensor $\tsr{M}_p^{(i_1,i_2,\ldots,i_m)}$ and at least two matrices $d\mat{A}^{(i)}$, so that their norm scales quadratically with the norm of the perturbative updates $d\mat{A}^{(i)}$.
+Therefore, their norm scales as $O\left(\epsilon^2\right)$ if $\tnrm{d\mat{A}^{(i)}}\leq \epsilon$. {The pairwise perturbation algorithm obtains an effective approximation by keeping the first two terms (these terms are illustrated in Figure~\ref{fig:pp_cp4} for an order four tensor), and approximating the input tensor using its approximate CP decomposition in the third term to lower the error to a greater extent,